Asa Hall

-Asa Philip Hall (born 29 November 1986) is an English professional footballer who plays as a midfielder for club Tiverton Town.
+Asa Philip Hall (born 29 November 1986) is an English professional footballer who plays as a midfielder for club Tiverton Town where he holds the role of player-manager.

 Hall turned professional with Birmingham City, but never played for their first team.
 He went on to play in the Football League for Boston United, Shrewsbury Town (on loan), Luton Town and Oxford United before rejoining Shrewsbury Town in 2012.
 He spent time on loan at Aldershot Town and back at Oxford United in 2013.

 He represented England at under-19 and under-20 level.

 Career

 Birmingham City

 Hall was born in Dudley, West Midlands.
 He played football in the youth system at Wolverhampton Wanderers before moving to Birmingham City, where he signed his first professional contract at the age of 17.
 By 18 he was a regular in the reserve team.
 Birmingham's Academy director Stewart Hall described him as "the outstanding prospect in the under-18 group" and he was expected to challenge for a first team place.
 In March 2005 he made his debut for England under-19s, and in May, he was named Birmingham's young player of the 2004–05 season.
 Later that year he played for England under-20s.